vlondon/awesome-swiftui/README.md

 * [Data Flow Through SwiftUI](https://developer.apple.com/videos/play/wwdc2019/226/) - How to use data in SwiftUI.
 A single source of truth.
 Explains the difference between a simple property, BindableObject, @Environment, @Binding and @State
 * [Building Custom Views with SwiftUI](https://developer.apple.com/videos/play/wwdc2019/237/) - Dave Abrahams, with a brief appearance from Crusty, digs deeper into how the layout process works.
 Second part is an impressive demo of how to use graphics to draw custom controls
 * [Integrating SwiftUI](https://developer.apple.com/videos/play/wwdc2019/231/) - Use a hosting controller to wrap SwiftUI for use in your existing App.
 Use the Representable protocol to wrap existing UIKit/AppKit/WatchKit views to use in SwiftUI.
 Use the BindableObject protocol to integrate external data
-* [Mastering Xcode Previews](https://developer.apple.com/videos/play/wwdc2019/233/) - Great demos on how Xcode previews makes working with SwiftUI so easy
+* [Mastering Xcode Previews](https://developer.apple.com/videos/play/wwdc2019/233/) - Great demos on how Xcode previews make working with SwiftUI so easy
 * [Accessibility in SwiftUI](https://developer.apple.com/videos/play/wwdc2019/238/) - You get a lot for free in SwiftUI but you’ll likely need to tweak some things (as with UIKit).
 API for setting labels, traits, actions, etc.
-* [SwiftUI on watchOS](https://developer.apple.com/videos/play/wwdc2019/219/) - Of course you can now build watchOS Apps with SwiftUI.
+* [SwiftUI on watchOS](https://developer.apple.com/videos/play/wwdc2019/219/) - Of course, you can now build watchOS Apps with SwiftUI.
 * [Mastering Xcode Previews](https://developer.apple.com/videos/play/wwdc2019/233) - Learn how previews work, how to optimize the structure of your SwiftUI app for previews, and how to add preview support to your existing views and view controllers

 ### Apple WWDC 2020